ibm-cloud-docs/monitoring/getting-started.md

 ## Step 1: Manage user access
 {: #step1}

-Every user that accesses the IBM Cloud Monitoring with Sysdig service in your account must be assigned an access policy with an IAM user role defined.
+Every user that accesses the {{site.data.keyword.mon_full_notm}} service in your account must be assigned an access policy with an IAM user role defined.
 The policy determines what actions the user can perform within the context of the service or instance you select.
 The allowable actions are customized and defined as operations that are allowed to be performed on the service.
 The actions are then mapped to IAM user roles.
 For more information, see [Managing user access in the {{site.data.keyword.cloud_notm}}](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-iam#iam).

-When a user is granted permissions in the {{site.data.keyword.cloud_notm}} to work with the IBM Cloud Monitoring with Sysdig service, the user is automatically granted a Sysdig role.
+When a user is granted permissions in the {{site.data.keyword.cloud_notm}} to work with the {{site.data.keyword.mon_full_notm}} service, the user is automatically granted a Sysdig role.
 This role determines the actions that a user has permissions to run.
 Valid roles are *Sysdig admin* and *Sysdig user*.
 For more information, see [Mapping of Sysdig roles to {{site.data.keyword.cloud_notm}} roles](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-iam#iam_sysdig).

 Before you can provision an instance, consider the following information:
-* The account owner can create, view, and delete an instance of a service in the {{site.data.keyword.cloud_notm}}, and can grant permissions to other users to work with the IBM Cloud Monitoring with Sysdig service.
+* The account owner can create, view, and delete an instance of a service in the {{site.data.keyword.cloud_notm}}, and can grant permissions to other users to work with the {{site.data.keyword.mon_full_notm}} service.
 * You must have permissions to create resources in the *Default* resource group.
-* Other {{site.data.keyword.cloud_notm}} users with `administrator` or `editor` permissions can manage the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.cloud_notm}}.
+* Other {{site.data.keyword.cloud_notm}} users with `administrator` or `editor` permissions can manage the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}.
 These users must also have platform permissions to create resources within the context of the resource group where they plan to provision the instance.

-To grant a user administrator role for the service and to manage instances within a resource group in the account, the user must have an IAM policy for the IBM Cloud Monitoring with Sysdig service with the platform role **Administrator** within the context of the resource group.
+To grant a user administrator role for the service and to manage instances within a resource group in the account, the user must have an IAM policy for the {{site.data.keyword.mon_full_notm}} service with the platform role **Administrator** within the context of the resource group.

-Complete the following steps to assign a user administrator role to the IBM Cloud Monitoring with Sysdig service within the context of a resource group:
+Complete the following steps to assign a user administrator role to the {{site.data.keyword.mon_full_notm}} service within the context of a resource group:

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and then select **Users**.
 2. From the row for the user that you want to assign access, select the **Actions** menu, and then click **Assign access**.